samuelsurgeon/sorting-visualiser/README.md

 # sorting-visualiser
 A visualiser for different types of sorting algorithms.
+This project was based off: https://github.com/clementmihailescu/Sorting-Visualizer-Tutorial.

 # React generated content
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).